mvolkmann/web-translate/README.md

 Select other languages from the dropdown to display the translation for this text.

-Sometimes the translations provided by Google Translate will not be ideal for the application.
+Sometimes the translations provided by the translation service will not be ideal for the application.
 To override translations, create a language-specific `-override.json` file.